Blast at Egyptian army building wounds four soldiers

 Students allied to the Brotherhood say they are boycotting exams to protest the killing of classmates by security forces.

 Security sources said 35 students were treated for the effects of tear gas fired by police during protests at Al-Azhar's campus in the Delta city of Zagazig.
-Fifteen were hospitalised.
+Fifteen were hospitalized.

 The government has declared itself in "a war on terror" as it steers Egypt towards elections that army chief Abdel Fattah al-Sisi, who led Mursi's overthrow, is widely expected to win, although he has yet to declare his candidacy.